Sections of this article.

 Advantages Of Microbrands

 As I’ve mentioned above, microbrands have a less expensive business model, more freedom, they can listen to enthusiasts and fans, and are often built around passion rather than profit (although not always, as we’ll see below).
-Big brands are often more sales oriented and typically controlled by a board of directors only interested in profits, compared to microbrands who are often creating watches for personal passions.
+Big brands are often more sales oriented and typically controlled by a board of directors only interested in profits, compared to microbrands who are often creating watches based on personal passions.

 While some people like wearing famous watch brands that others might recognize and admire, other people love the idea of wearing something unique, that almost no one else would ever have, and some, of course, wear watches because they like them personally, without being concerned with what others think.